How To Help Your Baby Stand: Our Top 5 Tips

 Learning to walk is A BIG milestone!

-And standing play is SO important for getting there so it is a big priority in our Walky Talky Baby membership.
+And standing play is SO important for getting there so it is a big priority in our Walky Talky Baby membership, which complements our Perth therapy services for babies and children.

 In our core skills section we have pages with tons of tips photos and videos